All States/Kansas/Wichita/General Contracting

 Permit Requirements

-Building permits required for most general contracting work through City of Wichita Building Services.
-Permit fees range from $50-500+ depending on project scope.
-Electrical and plumbing permits required for related work.
-Commercial projects require additional permits and inspections.
+Building permits required through City of Wichita for structural work, additions, electrical, plumbing, and HVAC.
+Permit fees range from $50-$500+ based on project scope.
+Trade permits required for specialized work.

 §3